platformatic/platformatic/docs/runtime/configuration.md

 This configures the Platformatic Runtime entrypoint `server`.
 If the entrypoint has also a `server` configured, when the runtime is started, this configuration is used.

-See [Platformatic Service server](/docs/reference/service/configuration.md#server) for more details.
+See the Platformatic [Service server documentation](../service/configuration.md#server) for more details.

 ### `undici`